 How the Risk Associated with Vulnerabilities are Measured

 The ease of attack using a vulnerability is measured by analyzing various parameters.
 Some of them are as follows:

 - Whether an attacker can exploit an asset using internet access or requires physical access to the computing environment

 - The level of complexity involved in causing an attack physically using a vulnerability

 - Evaluate if the assets have multiple authentications factors enabled.
 If so, it is harder for an attacker to launch an attack.

-The above factors are necessary while assessing vulnerabilities in any device.
+The above factors are necessary while assessing critical vulnerabilities in any device.